Natural & Managed Migration - Impact on both tenants and your organisation!

 - Conditionality and sanctions – how this is likely to have a considerable impact on your tenant’s willingness to cooperate with APAs, payments and rent arrears recovery arrangements.

 Throughout the day we will encourage delegate participation.
-We use practical exercises and case studies, drawn from real situations, arising from the experience of HA landlords in different parts of the UK to highlight the main features of the scheme and where things are likely to go wrong.
+We use practical exercises and case studies, drawn from real situations, arising from the experience of HA landlords in different parts of the GB to highlight the main features of the scheme and where things are likely to go wrong.
 There will be plenty of time for discussion of issues and concerns.
 Ultimately, the tutor will aim to ensure delegates are well informed on how to maximise tenant entitlement and reduce the potential for rental income loss.

 Who should attend?